 What we call Mint Condition, unused stamps with original gum, is classified by collectors into three categories, as follows:

-Mint Hinged or MH - also described as LH (lightly hinged) and HH (heavily hinged).
+Mint Hinged or MH - also described as LH (lightly hinged) and HH (heavily hinged) or HR (hinge remnant).
 In catalogs, this is denoted as "*".
 As mounts only came into wide use in the early 1970's, many mint stamps collected in the 20th Century are naturally hinged.
 This is not necessarily bad, and to many collectors, having a lightly hinged mint stamp is not a problem.

 Be careful, when buying high-priced 19th Century mint postage stamps that are not certified or that are not guaranteed by the seller.
 In the past, there have been dishonest people that have attempted to chemically remove the cancellations (especially pen cancels) from used stamps, or to re-gum unused stamps with out gum, in order to defraud collectors.
 The seller may be unaware of this, as well.
 Most sellers are honest, and if the item is not certified, they will offer a money-back guarantee, if the mint stamp is found to be altered or re-gummed.
 Use of a strong magnifying glass will sometimes reveal signs of re-gumming between the perforations, and putting a stamp in watermark fluid will sometimes reveal shadows in a stamp, where a cancel that has been removed was located.
 If you feel unsure about an expensive stamp that you are considering buying, the best practice is NOT TO BUY IT.